n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 |`U+1CFE`   | _unassigned_  |                   |                            |                              |
 |`U+1CFF`   | _unassigned_  |                   |                            |                              |

+Other characters that may be encountered when shaping runs of Bengali text include the dotted-circle placeholder (`U+25CC`), the zero-width joiner (`U+200D`) and zero-width non-joiner (`U+200C`), the no-break space (`U+00A0`).

+The dotted-circle placeholder is frequently used when displaying a dependent vowel (matra) or a combining mark in isolation.
+Real-world text runs may also use other characters, such as the hyphen, in a similar placeholder fashion; shaping engines should cope with this situation gracefully.

+The zero-width joiner is primarily used to prevent the formation of a conjunct from a "_consonant_,Halant,_consonant_" sequence.
+The sequence "_consonant_,Halant,ZWJ,_consonant_" blocks the formation of a conjunct between the two ligatures.

+Note, however, that the "_consonant_,Halant" subsequence in the above example may still trigger a half-forms feature.
+To prevent the application of the half-forms feature in addition to preventing the conjunct, the zero-width non-joiner must be used instead.
+The sequence "_consonant_,Halant,ZWNJ,_consonant_" should produce the first consonant in its standard form, followed by an explicit "Halant".

+A secondary usage of the zero-width joiner is to prevent the formation of reph.
+An initial "Ra,Halant,ZWJ" sequence should not produce a reph, where an initial "Ra,Halant" sequence without the zero-width joiner otherwise would.

+In addition to general punctuation, runs of Bengali text often use the danda (`U+0964`) and double danda (`U+0965`) punctuation marks from the Devanagari block.

 <!-- 1cf5 and 1cf6 get reclassified as CONSONANT